onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 This deployment stores the contract for the basic fungible token in the selected account (account `0x01`) so that it can be imported into transactions.

-A contract's initializer runs at contract creation, and never again afterwards.
+A contract's `init` function runs at contract creation, and never again afterwards.
 In our example, this function stores an instance of the `Vault` object with an initial balance of 30.

 ```cadence